rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 The user-visible name for the group, e.g. "Friends".
 This may be any UTF-8 string of at least 1 character in length and maximum 255 octets in size.
 The same name may be used by two different groups.

 ### cardIds
-Type : `String[]` (mandatory).
+Type : `JSCard[]` (mandatory).
-The ids of the cards in the group.
+The cards in the group.
 Implementations MUST preserve the order of list entries.

 # Implementation Status